 PhaSepDB, PhaSePred and MloDisDB

-Degpred-predict degron via deep learning
+Degpred predicts degron and binding E3 via deep learning